 Many of today’s apps utilize Internet browsers and web technologies, even those native apps on Android and iOS.
 The effectiveness of testing these apps varies widely among users, which frameworks and tools are used.
 Majority of teams that are building either solely native, hybrid or web apps use Agile methodology wherein test automation has a significant value to offer.

-We discuss about different test automation frameworks here at Testdroid blog quite often, and now we’ll take a look at how Appium/Selenium can be used to test your mobile web stuff running on REAL environments (real devices and browsers, and not emulators).
+Today we’ll take a look at how Appium/Selenium can be used to test your mobile web stuff running on REAL environments (real devices and browsers, and not emulators).
 Don’t forget to download an ultimate guide here to use selenium to run mobile web tests on real devices.

 First Thing First: Appium equals Selenium

 “Appium is like Selenium – but for mobile apps and games“.
 You’ve probably read/heard this several times before, but in fact, Appium is much more than that.
-Appium is also suitable for mobile web testing, when real devices and real browsers are used in testing.
+Appium is also suitable for mobile web testing when real devices and real browsers are used in testing.
 Emulators won’t do the trick as e.g. Chrome cannot be even installed on standard Android QEMU-based emulator.
-Some emulators may work (with Chrome), but why bother – those are still emulators and no single end-user uses emulators to run your app, game or web products.
-With the same effort (and cost) you can build your test automation with Appium using real stuff.
+Some emulators may work (with Chrome), but why to bother – those are still emulators and no single end-user uses emulators to run your app, game or web products.
+With the same effort (and cost) you can build your test automation with Appium using the real stuff.

-In a nutshell, Appium is a mobile test automation framework (with a tool) that works for all: native, hybrid and mobile-web apps for iOS and Android.
+In a nutshell, Appium is a mobile test automation framework (with a tool) that works for all: native, hybrid and mobile web apps for iOS and Android.
 Appium is a great choice for test automation framework as it can be used for all these different app/web types.
 Basically, Appium derives its roots from Selenium and it uses JSONWireProtocol internally to interact with iOS and Android apps using Selenium’s WebDriver.

 In its architecture, Appium is an HTTP server written in Node.js that creates and handles multiple WebDriver sessions.
 Appium starts tests on the device and listens for commands from the main Appium server.
 It is basically the same as the Selenium server that gets HTTP requests from Selenium client libraries.